kjgpta/NSC-Code-Switch-Analysis/README.md

 This section describes how to use the code and scripts provided in this repository.

-1. Preprocessing:
+1. Normalizing Data:

-   The `preprocessing` directory contains scripts for cleaning and preparing the NSC dataset for analysis.
+   The `Normalizing Data` directory contains scripts for cleaning and preparing the NSC dataset for analysis.
 This includes tasks such as data cleaning, normalization, segmentation, and annotation.

-2. Feature Extraction:
+2. Categorical Analysis:

-   The `feature_extraction` directory contains code for extracting various features from the preprocessed data.
+   The `Categorical Analysis` directory contains code for extracting the information about the categories of the CS data.
 These features may include linguistic, acoustic, or contextual information that can be used for analysis.

-3. Analysis and Modeling:
+3. POS Analysis:

-   The `analysis` directory contains scripts for conducting code-switching analysis and building models to predict code-switching behavior.
-This may involve statistical analysis, machine learning algorithms, or deep learning models.
+   The `POS Analysis` directory contains scripts for conducting code-switching analysis and building models to predict code-switching behavior using Part-of-Speech.
+These involve the Wordwise and Pairwise analysis of the CS data.

-4. Visualization:

-   The `visualization` directory provides code for visualizing code-switching patterns, linguistic features, or any other relevant data using plots, graphs, or interactive visualizations.

-5. Evaluation:

-   The `evaluation` directory includes scripts and tools for evaluating the performance of code-switching models, metrics for accuracy, precision, recall, F1 score, and any other relevant evaluation measures.

 Please refer to the individual directories for detailed instructions on how to run each script or module.